JcDenis/myBlogNumbers/README.md

 ## REQUIREMENTS

- myBlogNumbers requires:
+ _myBlogNumbers_ requires:

   * permissions to manage widgets
   * Dotclear 2.19

 ## USAGE

-First install myBlogNumbers, manualy from a zip package or from Dotaddict repository.
+First install _myBlogNumbers_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 Add and configure "My Blog Numbers" from widgets manager.